NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerVRInfrastructure/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. The OpenXR integration into SlicerVR seems to advance well, so
-    1. Test SlicerVR OpenXR the branch
+    1. Test SlicerVR with the OpenXR branch
     2. Fix controller events with HP controller that seem to happen with XR as well, and the errors that bog down the application while rendering
 1. Fix volume rendering display in the virtual reality view.
 This may not be OpenVR-related, because the same thing happens using the Looking Glass extension, so would be a first candidate.
 1. Try out the latest [branch for the in-VR widget](https://github.com/dgmato/SlicerVirtualReality/tree/gui-widgets-interactions)